Balhau/goeuler/README.md

     value > 1 x 2 x 3 x 5 x 7 x 11 x 13 x 17 x 19

-Than we need to find all the prime factorization for all the non prime numbers between 0 and 20, so
+Then we need to find all the prime factorization for all the non prime numbers between 0 and 20, so

     4 = 2 x 2
     6 = 2 x 3